vemarsas/margay-vagrant/README.md

 We do not use it.
 Use sshfs or a plugin in your editor/IDE to connect to the machine `/home/onboard` and edit / git push etc. from the host.

+PLEASE NOTE: you may need to enable password authentication in `/etc/ssh/sshd_config` in the guest.

 #### Very optional Vagrant tweaks

 ##### Proxy